Personalize selling with product rec quizzes 👉

 Hidden Fields in a website embed

-1. When you use Hidden Fields, they're included automatically in your typeform embed code.
-Once you've added them when creating your typeform, click on the Share panel.
+1. When you use Hidden Fields, they're included automatically in your form embed code.
+Once you've added them when creating your form, click on the Share panel.

 2. Click Embed in a webpage and select the type of embed you want.
 Here we'll choose Standard.